nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `mod add 1 ma1521` adds the module `MA1521` to the 1st batchmate in the currently displayed list.
 * `mod add 3 cs2100 cs2103t cs2101 cs2105` adds the modules `CS2100`, `CS2103T`, `CS2101` and `CS2105` to the 3rd batchmate in the currently displayed list.

-This is the GUI after executing `mod add 1 ma1521`.
+Below is the GUI after executing `mod add 1 ma1521`.
 The module `MA1521` is successfully added to the 1st batchmate and automatically categorised as `Mathematics`.
 The expected changes is annotated with a purple rectangular box below.
 ![UgModAdd](images/UgModAdd.png)

 #### 5.3.3.
 Delete module from a batchmate: `mod delete`